 Our output is objective journalism, supplemented by subjective opinions, editorials, critiques, columns, and op-eds.
-MediaFile’s stories are written, edited, and curated by George Washington University students.
+MediaFile’s stories are written, edited, and curated by college students across the country.

 MediaFile is a journalistic publication.
 Our stories are embedded with a passion for journalism and the crucial role it plays on our modern society.
 Our existence hinges on the belief that the friction between powerful institutions and the independent press is imperative for the success and maintenance of democracy.
 Thus, our publication celebrates new and evolving realities in journalism.
 We will also cover shortcomings, or failures, in ethics, coverage, and business practices.
 Accountability is an indispensable tenet of journalism.
 News media have an obligation to readers to present the news with fairness and honesty.
 As we will monitor accountability in the outlets we cover, we will strive for accountability in our own reporting.